This interview originally ran in January of 2017.

 How did you get on with William Shatner?
 And you mentioned you were dating a belly dancer at the time.
 Was that dancer Tanya Lemani, who was your leading lady in the episode?

-Tania was not who I was dating, but that's why I say the part was perfect for me, from the sense of emotion, because I was dating a belly dancer.
+CD: Tanya was not who I was dating, but that's why I say the part was perfect for me, from the sense of emotion, because I was dating a belly dancer.
 I was definitely in touch with that character.
 Shatner, I… I also did a series called Police Woman, and that ran for four years.
 Shatner did an episode.
 He was never that open with me, for some reason.
-I don't know.
-I didn't find him to be very cordial.
 Same thing when I was on T.J.
 Hooker.
 Jimmy Doohan was a real open guy.
 He was really a nice guy.
 Everybody was basically nice (on TOS), but I'm going in to work and it was very early in my career.
 I had my own stuff going on and I probably wasn't too open, either.
 But you asked about Tanya.
 I got to know her a little bit.
 She's a nice girl.
 I liked her.
 She was very pleasant, very pretty and very talented, I thought.
 I see her once in a great while at the memorabilia shows, autograph shows.